hartwigmedical/pipeline5/README.md

 #### SnpGenotype (GATK UnifiedGenotyper)
 GATK's [UnifiedGenotyper](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_genotyper_UnifiedGenotyper.php)
-is used to call variants around 26 specific locations.
+is used to call in 26 specific locations.
 The results are compared with a similar but separate DNA assay in Hartwig lab to rule out sample swaps.

 #### Germline Calling (GATK HaplotypeCaller)